VinceApple/VinceApple.github.io/content/english/project/rio-furniture-10.md

 <br/><p style="font-size:18pt"><b>Teacher Request</b></p>
 <p style="font-size:16pt">Marking essays is laborious.
 Students' essays are , most of the time, inconsistent.
 Teachers need to find a way to help students write a structured and consistent essay.
 Also, They want the process of marking essays to be less laborious.</p>
 <br/><p style="font-size:18pt"><b>Design Thinking</b></p>
 <p style="font-size:16pt">Use input() and Loops on Google Colab to design guiding questions and collect students' writing.
-We can even calculate each essay's token ratio and automate some tasks to replace manual marking.</p>
+We can even calculate each essay's token ratio and automate some tasks to replace manual marking.
+As to grammar, we use Gramformer to automatically check students' grammar mistakes so that teachers can focus on on high-level corrective feedback.</p>